pauliwu/MDAnalysisTutorial/doc/sphinx/analysismodule.rst

 Exercise 5
 ==========

-Use the above in order to investigate how rigid the :ref:`CORE, NMP, and LID domains <AdK-domains>` are during the transition: Compute time series of the CA RMSD of each domain relative to its own starting structure, when superimposed on the starting structure.
+Investigate how rigid the :ref:`CORE, NMP, and LID domains
+<AdK-domains>` are during the transition: Compute time series of the
+CA RMSD of each domain relative to its own starting structure, when superimposed on the starting structure.

 *  You will need to make a copy of the starting *reference* coordinates that are needed for the shifts, e.g. ::

-     NMP = u.select_atoms("resid 30:59")
+     NMP = u.select_atoms("resid 30-59")
      u.trajectory[0]   # make sure to be on initial frame ref_com = NMP.select_atoms("name CA").center_of_mass()
      ref0 = NMP.positions - ref_com